 The violent reaction on the recent development of modern physics can only be understood when one realizes that here the foundations of physics have started moving; and that this motion has caused the feeling that the ground would be cut from science.— Werner Heisenberg

 When we look at life today, it seems things are going out of control.
-We see institutions that are crumbling, traditional values that are often disregarded, and governments that are unable to effectively address the serious problems we face.
+We see institutions that are crumbling, traditional values that are often disregarded, and governments and other organizations that are unable to effectively address the serious problems we face.
 We wonder how the future will turn out, when so many events in the present are so disturbing.
 We feel the old rules no longer apply, but we don’t seem to have a clue about what the new rules are.
 If there are any.